 It used to be the case that laser hair removal was a treatment reserved for those who could afford a professional service that was spread over numerous sessions and thousands of dollars.

-Thankfully technology has developed to the point where we can perform these treatments safely at home at a fraction of the price.
+Thankfully technology has developed to the point where we can perform these permanent hair removal treatments safely at home at a fraction of the price.

-The Tria Laser Hair Removal 4X is one of the most popular of these home laser devices and with good reason.
+The Tria Laser Hair Removal 4X is one of the most popular home laser hair removal devices, and with good reason.

 In this review we’ll take a look at the device in depth and help you to answer any questions you may have about whether this device may or may not be for you.

-Before we dive in lets have a look at some general pros and cons:
+Before we dive in, lets have a look at some general pros and cons of Tria hair removal 4x:

 Inside the box you will receive: